angelomorgado/OpenGL-2D-Engine/README.md

 // In the render method of the scene standardShader.use();

+// In the clean method of the scene standardShader.clean();
 ```

 If you have uniforms in the shader, you can set them like this: